Multiple treatment options are available to relieve your kitty's pain

 There are several arthritis/pain management options for cats.
 Arthritis is a condition that we often manage with multi-modal therapy using combinations of non-pharmaceuticals, supplements, and prescription medication.

-Stem cell therapy involves obtaining stem cells from the patient and then returning them either to a specific location or IV throughout the entire body.
+This therapy involves obtaining stem cells from the patient and then returning them either to a specific location or IV throughout the entire body.
 Side effects from the stem cells are rare, since the stem cells came from the same patient.
 Stem cell therapy is compatible with most other treatments that may be used concurrently such as medications, supplements, and laser therapy.
-Please see our website blog post for more information: https://www.catsmeowvets.com/single-post/2019/10/16/Stem-Cell-Therapy
+Please see our blog post for more information: https://www.catsmeowvets.com/news/stem-cell-therapy

 Pharmaceutical options include:

 (Polysulfated glycosaminoglycan) Injections - This is a medication given as an injection under the skin at home or in clinic.
 The medication helps to inhibit enzymes in the joints that break down/damage cartilage.
 It also helps to increase/thin out the joint fluid to keep the joint better lubricated.
 There is an initial loading period where this medication is given more frequently to increase the presence of the medication in the body.
 You start out giving 1-2 times per week, then a long term maintenance dose is used for chronic control.
 Most cats' maintenance dose is one injection under the skin every 3-4 weeks.